ethereum/aleth/README.md

 article - ["Ethereum Everywhere"](https://bobsummerwill.com/2016/07/12/ethereum-everywhere/) - which talks about the rationale for the change and the history leading up to this proposed change of licensing.

+## Getting Started

-The Ethereum Documentation site hosts the **[cpp-ethereum homepage](http://www.ethdocs.org/en/latest/ethereum-clients/cpp-ethereum/)**.
+The Ethereum Documentation site hosts the **[cpp-ethereum homepage](http://www.ethdocs.org/en/latest/ethereum-clients/cpp-ethereum/)**, which has a Quick Start section.

-Come and chat to us on the [cpp-ethereum](https://gitter.im/ethereum/cpp-ethereum) gitter channel.
+Please do come and chat to us on the [cpp-ethereum](https://gitter.im/ethereum/cpp-ethereum) gitter channel if you need help with anything!

                  | Status
 -----------------|-----------